-A few examples taken directly from the sleep apnea questionnaire include lung disease, being overweight, arrhythmia, depression, coronary heart disease, and stroke.
+A few examples taken directly from the sleep apnea questionnaire include obstructive sleep apnea OSA, lung disease, being overweight, arrhythmia, depression, coronary heart disease, and stroke.

 Essentially, you’re doing what you can to manage your health in the best way possible.

-Qualifying for AWESOME insurance rates can seem impossible if you're living with sleep apnea, but by taking a few steps in the right direction you can win the very best rates!
+Qualifying for AWESOME insurance rates can seem impossible if you’re living with sleep apnea.
+By taking a few steps in the right direction you can win the very best rates!

-For a more in-depth look at getting the lowest cost term insurance, even while you’re living with sleep apnea, please see my Buyer’s Resource Guide.
+For a more in-depth look at living with sleep apnea, please see my Buyer’s Resource Guide.